×

 What are the schools in Bolivia like?

 "The American School of La Paz (ASLP) is one of the best international schools in Bolivia.
 Located in the capital city of La Paz, ASLP offers a rigorous college-preparatory curriculum in English, with Spanish language instruction.
 The school is accredited by the Southern Association of Colleges and Schools (SACS) and the Bolivian Ministry of Education.
 ASLP also offers a variety of extracurricular activities, including sports, music, and art.
 The International School of Santa Cruz (ISSC) is another excellent international school in Bolivia.
 Located in the city of Santa Cruz, ISSC offers a comprehensive curriculum in English, with Spanish language instruction.
 The school is accredited by the Council of International Schools (CIS) and the Bolivian Ministry of Education.
 ISSC also offers a variety of extracurricular activities, including sports, music, and art.
 The Colegio Internacional de Cochabamba (CIC) is a top-notch bilingual school in Bolivia.
 Located in the city of Cochabamba, CIC offers a comprehensive curriculum in both English and Spanish.
 The school is accredited by the Bolivian Ministry of Education and the International Baccalaureate (IB) program.
-CIC also offers a variety of extracurricular activities, including sports, music, and art," said one expat in with children at .
+CIC also offers a variety of extracurricular activities, including sports, music, and art," said one parent with children at in .

 Is the cost of living in Bolivia high?